| Quick Links

 There seems to be pieces missing on the page.

 If you are downloading resources using Acrobat Reader, you might experience some occasions when it appears that parts of the resource are missing.
 Acrobat reader will report that the page is done in the bottom left hand corner of the window when it is still downloading other elements in the background.
 If some parts of the page are missing then you need to click the refresh button or reload the entire page to bring up the missing parts.
 If you continue to have problems then try saving the file to your hard drive.

 The Microsoft Word files will not open.

 If you cannot open and view the resources in Microsoft Word then try saving the files to your hard drive.
-Right-click on the icon for Microsoft Word and choose the option to 'save target as'.
-From here select a location on your hard drive to save the file and then click ok.
+Right-click on the file for word documents and choose the option to 'save target as'.
+From here select a location on your hard drive to save the file and then click OK.
 You will then be able to browse to where the file has been saved and double click on the file to access the resource.

 Still having problems?
 Please use one of the options below|